peterwittek/ncpol2sdpa/doc/source/tutorial.rst

 For large problems, getting the relaxation can take a long time.
 Once we have the relaxation, we can try to solve it solve it.
 Currently three solvers are supported fully: SDPA, MOSEK, and CVXOPT.
-SDPA is the default and it has to be in the path.
-If it is, we obtain the solution by calling the ``solve_sdp``
+If any of them are available, we obtain the solution by calling the ``solve_sdp`` function:
-function:

 ::